almart/almart.github.io/about.md

 # Alex's Personal Blog

 ## About
 Welcome to my blog!
 I have been working professionally in Infosec for almost two years now.
 Specifically, I have experience in penetration testing, security consulting, and IT auditing.
 This blog was created to document and track my journey.
-The primary focus of this blog is to work on solving challenging problems related to Infosec and Mathematics.
-Examples of posts you will see here are Hackthebox writeups and other challenge I come across.
+The  focus of this blog is to work on solving challenging problems related to Infosec and Mathematics.
+Examples of posts you will see here are Hackthebox writeups and other challenges I come across.
 I plan to supplement each write up with a video to discuss obstacles and lessons learned.
+Feel free to contact me with any questions or suggestions!

 *Certifications Pursuing: OSCP & GPEN*